 This was the rank order by country:

-The hajnal women, Chinese, Mexicans Filipinas, and the French/Irish were at the top and Swedes, Finns, and Southern Europeans were at the bottom.
-In some cases, these map on to current trends fairly well, in other cases, they do not.
+Hajnals, Chinese, Mexicans Filipinas, and the French/Irish were at the top; Swedes, Finns, and Southern Europeans were at the bottom.

-Because of the bias that arises from extended phenotypes and the interaction between the genes and the environment, it is difficult to rank races in terms of their genetic predisposition to fertility as of right now.
-In the future, I predict race differences fertility to be largely a function of four variables: extraversion, mental stability (not necessarily low neuroticism, more like inverse p-factor), and attractiveness.
+Because of the bias that arises from extended phenotypes and the interaction between the genes and the environment, it is difficult to rank races in terms of their genetic predisposition to fertility.
+In the future, I predict race differences fertility to be largely a function of three variables: extraversion, mental stability (not necessarily low neuroticism, more like inverse p-factor), and attractiveness.
 Conscientiousness and intelligence might go from negative predictors to neutral or even positive predictors of fertility as childbearing becomes more reflective of intentional rather than impulsive behaviour.

-Without going through the unpleasant effort of ranking races in terms of extraversion, mental stability, and attractiveness, I would rank the genetic predisposition of races to having children in the childbearing environment of the near future to be:
+Without going through the unpleasant effort of ranking races in terms of extraversion, mental stability, and attractiveness, I would rank the genetic predisposition of races/ethnicities in the current environment to be:

 French